4-H Junior Camp

-Junior 4-H Summer Camp is a week-long, residential summer camp program available to residents of James City County and City of Williamsburg ages 9-13.
-Teens age 14 can serve as Counselors-in-Training (CIT) during camp and teens ages 15-18 can serve as Teen Camp Counselors (see below for camp age policies and CIT/Counselor information).
+4-H Junior Camp is a week-long, residential summer camp program available to residents of James City County and City of Williamsburg ages 9-13.
+Youth that are ages 13 & 14 can serve as Counselors-in-Training (CIT) during camp and teens ages 14-19 can serve as Teen Camp Counselors. (see below for Camp Age policies and CIT/Counselor information).
 Camp is held every year at the Jamestown 4-H Educational Center in Williamsburg, VA.

-Please note that the James City County Extension Office is in charge of planning for and processing registration for our week of 4-H Junior Summer Camp.
+Please note that the local Virginia Cooperative Extension office is in charge of the registration for our campers during the week of 4-H Junior Camp.
 Jamestown 4-H Educational Center is the facility we use during the week for camp programming.
-Registration and/or questions regarding James City County’s 4-H Summer Camp should be directed to the James City County Extension office at 757-564-2170, NOT the Jamestown 4-H Center.
+Registration and/or questions regarding James City County’s 4-H Junior Camp should be directed to the James City County Extension office at 757-564-2170, NOT the Jamestown 4-H Center.
+Registration and/or questions regarding "Jimmy James Adventure Day Camp" should be directed to the 4-H Center only, not the Extension office.

 4-H camp provides youth countless opportunities to develop responsibility, independence, life skills in a camp setting while interacting with the natural world around them.
 Days are filled with camp classes, unstructured recreation and swim time, flag ceremonies, evening programs, and campfires.